-Getting injured due to the negligence of another person is something that swerved justice.
+Getting injured due to the negligence of another person is something that deserves justice.
 Luckily, there are laws in place which give you the right to pursue compensation against the at-fault party.
 Successfully proving negligence in your injury case will hold the negligent party responsible for any damages relating to the accident.

 The Elements of Negligence